Twisted duality for embedded graphs

-Let $F$ be a 4-regular embedded graph thought of as a 2-cell embedding.
-A {\em vertex state} of $v\in \V(F)$ is a choice of one of the following reconfigurations in a neighborhood of the vertex $v$:
+Let $F$ be a $4$-regular embedded graph thought of as a 2-cell embedding.
+A {\em vertex state} of $v\in \V(F)$ is a choice of one of the following configurations in a neighbourhood of the vertex $v$:

 The configurations replace a small neighbourhood of the vertex $v$.
 We will refer to the first two of the these vertex states as {\em splits} and the third as a {\em crossing}.
 Vertex states are sometimes called transitions or transition systems, but here again we choose terminology that is closer to that of knot theory.